oda-hub/hugo-odahub/content/docs/guide-development.md

 * Offer an interactive visualization of the project's Knowledge Graph (`renku-graph-vis` plugin)
 * Intercept calls to `astroquery` functions and store them in the project's Knowledge Graph (`renku-aqs-annotation` plugin)

-These two sets of features are offered through separate plugins.

 ### Visualizing project Knowledge Graph with `renku-graph-vis` plugin